-PPR is The Maynard's Citizenship and Religious Studies core curriculum for Lower 5 and Upper 5, which involves discussing, reflecting on and reasoning about our values, with the aim that girls will develop into active citizens in society.
+Lessons involve discussing, reflecting on and reasoning about our values, with the aim that girls will develop into active citizens in society.

-The PPR schemes of work incorporate many of the topic areas on the National Curriculum Key Stage 4 Citizenship and PSHE Personal Development curriculum documents.
 The schemes of work are a considerable contribution to The Maynard's provision of Spiritual, Moral, Social and Cultural Education.